drobb2020/excession_blog/DEPLOYMENT_NOTES.md

 ## Run a Pre Deployment Check

-* [ ] Run ```python manage.py check deploy```
+* [X] Run ```python manage.py check deploy```
-* [ ] Review the results in the console output
+* [X] Review the results in the console output
-* [ ] You should not have DEBUG set to True in deployment.
+* [X] You should not have DEBUG set to True in production.
-  * [ ] Change the first line in the .env file (ENVIRONMENT) from development to production, this will change debug to False.
+  * [X] Change the first line in the .env file (ENVIRONMENT) from development to production, this will change debug to False.
-* [ ] You have 'django.middleware.csrf.CsrfViewMiddleware' in your MIDDLEWARE, but you have not set CSRF_COOKIE_SECURE to True.
+* [X] You have 'django.middleware.csrf.CsrfViewMiddleware' in your MIDDLEWARE, but you have not set CSRF_COOKIE_SECURE to True.
 Using a secure-only CSRF cookie makes it more difficult for network traffic sniffers to steal the CSRF token.
-  * [ ] The change of the ENVIRONMENT setting in .env will set the CSRF_COOKIE_SECURE to True
+  * [X] The change of the ENVIRONMENT setting in .env will set the CSRF_COOKIE_SECURE to True
-* [ ] SESSION_COOKIE_SECURE is not set to True.
+* [X] SESSION_COOKIE_SECURE is not set to True.
 Using a secure-only session cookie makes it more difficult for network traffic sniffers to hijack user sessions.
-  * [ ] The change of the ENVIRONMENT setting in .env will set the SESSION_COOKIE_SECURE to True
+  * [X] The change of the ENVIRONMENT setting in .env will set the SESSION_COOKIE_SECURE to True
 * [ ] Your SECURE_SSL_REDIRECT setting is not set to True.
 Unless your site should be available over both SSL and non-SSL connections, you may want to either set this setting True or configure a load balancer or reverse-proxy server to redirect all connections to HTTPS.
   * [ ] In settings.py add the line SECURE_SSL_REDIRECT = True
 * [ ] You have not set a value for the SECURE_HSTS_SECONDS setting.
 If your entire site is served only over SSL, you may want to consider setting a value and enabling HTTP Strict Transport Security.
 Be sure to read the documentation first; enabling HSTS carelessly can cause serious, irreversible problems.